How Does Disability Back Pay Work?

 When Will I Receive My SSDI Back Pay?

 To make a disability claim, you must have a condition that has lasted or is expected to last for a year or longer.
-And after applying for Social Security Disability Insurance (SSDI) benefits, it takes months to learn if your application was approved.
+After applying for Social Security Disability Insurance (SSDI) benefits, it takes months to learn if your application was approved.
 You may have to wait a year or more from your disability onset date before receiving SSDI benefits.

 Recognizing this delay, the Social Security Administration (SSA) offers back pay as well as retroactive payments.
 Back pay covers the time between your application date and your first payment.
 Retroactive benefits cover a maximum of 12 months from your established onset date (EOD) through your application date.